Online Help

 These options select what type of comparison of matching files should be performed.

-You can also use the Full File Comparison toolbar button
+You can also use the File Content Comparison toolbar button

-You can also use the Full File Comparison toolbar button
+You can also use the File Content Comparison toolbar button

-If this option is selected, ExamDiff Pro will perform full file comparison (comparison based on file contents) on each pair of matching files.
+If this option is selected, ExamDiff Pro will perform comparison based on file contents for each pair of matching files.
 This type of file comparison is always slower but is ultimately accurate; also, it will use all file comparison options and plug-ins (if they are enabled for directory comparison).

 Note that enabling any of the "Consider" options below risks inaccuracies in comparison, because it is possible for two files to have identical attributes but still be different (though the likelihood of this is infinitesimal if CRCs are compared), and it is also possible for files to have different attributes but still be considered identical (for example, if white space is ignored).